Flutter-Faro/codelabs/markdown/chatgpt-1/chatgpt-1-codelab.md

 ## What you'll learn: Overview

-Duration: <TIME in min>

-This codelab ...
+Duration: 180 minutes

+This codelab is about creating a Chat app for us to talk with Open AI.

-The idea is to create ...
+The idea is to create a simple chat app for the user to be able to interact with different AI models of Open AI.
+For the purpose of this workshop we will focus on text completion models (text-davinci) and image models (dall-e)

-For the next hours we will be learning about how to ... :
+For the next hours we will be learning about how to create a AI chat app :
-* step1...
-* step2...
-* ...
-* ...
-* ...
+* Create a flutter app from scratch
+* Structure the flutter app to have a chat interface
+* Create the API mechanism to communicate with Open AI's text-davinci
+* Create the API mechanism to communicate with Open AI's images interface (DALL-E)
+* Show a Whisper flutter app example

 User will see on the screen...
 ![](img/screen.png)